pb2323/Lumos/README.md

 ## Contributing

-We welcome contributions to improve LumosCare further.
+We welcome contributions to improve Lumos further.
 Please open an Issue or submit a Pull Request!

 ---